makerdao/endgame-docs/overview.md

 ### [Tokenomics](tokenomics/launch-tokenomics.md)

 The Endgame Plan introduces [Elixir](tokenomics/elixir.md) and [SubElixir](tokenomics/subelixir.md), which are liquidity pool tokens representing liquidity pools holding various combinations of MKR, Dai and SubDAO governance tokens.
-The aim of these tokens is twofold.
-First, it ensures alignment of interests between Maker Core and SubDAOs.
-Second, it also improves liquidity for all these tokens on the open market.
+The aim of these tokens is to ensure alignment of interests between Maker Core and SubDAOs.

 The Endgame Plan has two major tokenomics updates.
 First, annual MKR minting will be used to incubate SubDAOs, fund DVCs, and incentivize the workforce.
 These emissions counteract the MKR burn and reduce the likelihood of MKR becoming concentrated in the hands of large holders.